isauredelaporte/Dynamics_Disappearing_Routine_Jobs_Chile/README.md

 - Get access to the same dataset 'Social protection survey' of Chile.
 - Download the data and place it into the folder `data_files`.
-- Run all the do-files placed in the folder `do_files` to clean, set up the data and conduct the analysis.
+- Run all the do-files placed in the folder `do_files` to clean and set up the data (folder n°1) and conduct the analysis (folder n°2).

 # List of directories and files